ANHIG/IMGTHLA/wmda/README.md

 IPD-IMGT/HLA WMDA Read ME
 --------------------------------------------------------------------------------

-At the request of the IT Working Group of the World Marrow Donor Association (WMDA), we are making a number of computer readable files available.
+At the request of the IT Working Group (now Bioinformatics and Innovation Committee) of the World Marrow Donor Association (WMDA), we are making a number of computer readable files available.
 These files will document: the official WHO HLA Nomenclature, the relationships between serologically defined antigens and the relationships between HLA allele sequences and their serologically defined antigens.
 Updated versions of these files will be released every three months at the time new versions of the IPD-IMGT/HLA Database become available.

+These files are based on formats originally defined by the WMDA IT Working Group and built in collaboration with the WHO Nomenclature Committee for Factors of the HLA System.

 --------------------------------------------------------------------------------
 HLA Nomenclature Report 2026